 With the best of luck for the future,

 PS: I notice that Celeste’s silk jumpsuit looks conspicuously dark in the official photos.
-Perhaps you will be good enough to ensure Diane that the outfit is in fact a shade of British Racing Green and that I’m sorry the poor lighting made it appear black in the image.
+Perhaps you will be good enough to assure Diane that the outfit is in fact a shade of British Racing Green and that I’m sorry the poor lighting made it appear black in the image.
 Of course, Celeste wouldn’t dream of wearing black at your wedding.

 Previous correspondence by Fiona